Silent Night, Deadly Night 3: Better Watch Out!: Production

 At a screening at the Alamo Drafthouse in Austin, Texas, in July 2008, Hellman introduced the film, saying he thought it was his best work (though not his best film).
 His esteem for the work was partly due, he said, to the speed at which the entire project was put together.
 The original script was thrown out and rewritten in one week, starting in March.
-By the end of April, principal photography was done, editing was done in May (with Hellman taking time out to go to the Cannes Film Festival), and by July 1989 there was an answer print screened at a film festival.

 Release

+Home media

 International Video Entertainment released the film on VHS, while Image Entertainment released it on laserdisc.

 Lions Gate Entertainment released the film along with its sequels, Silent Night, Deadly Night 4: Initiation and Silent Night, Deadly Night 5: The Toy Maker as a three-disc set on December 1, 2009.
 They are presented in full screen format with no special features included.

-Lionsgate re-released the film to DVD on January 4, 2011 in a "4-Film Collection" set along with My Best Friend Is a Vampire, Repossessed and Slaughter High.
+Lionsgate re-released the film to DVD on January 4, 2011, in a "4-Film Collection" set along with My Best Friend Is a Vampire, Repossessed and Slaughter High.

-On December 13, 2022, Silent Night, Dead Night 3: Better Watch Out! was released in a Blu-ray box set set with Silent Night, Deadly Night 4: Initiation and Silent Night, Deadly Night 5: The Toy Maker through Lionsgate's Vestron Video Collector's Series.
+On December 13, 2022, Silent Night, Deadly Night 3: Better Watch Out! was released in a Blu-ray box set with Silent Night, Deadly Night 4: Initiation and Silent Night, Deadly Night 5: The Toy Maker through Lionsgate's Vestron Video Collector's Series.

 Reception

+Critical response

 Silent Night, Deadly Night 3 received mostly negative reviews from critics upon its release.

 TV Guide awarded the film one out of five stars, writing, "Hellman has a flair for chaotic camera angles and handles the film's cinematic references quite nicely, but the whole thing lacks suspense, is slowly paced, and badly acted."

 Alan Jones of the Radio Times gave the film a similar rating of one out of five stars.
 Although Jones noted that it was a slight improvement from its predecessors, he criticized the film's lack of suspense, and inventive murders, calling the whole film "tedious".
 Fred Beldin from Allmovie wrote that the film, "stretches the original plot line so thin that it snaps, with logical lapses and continuity gaffes galore, but because of so much damage and stupidity, Silent Night, Deadly Night 3: Better Watch Out! emerges as the most entertaining entry in the series."

+Sequel

+A sequel titled Silent Night, Deadly Night 4: Initiation, was released in 1990.